 Are you planning to visit or accompany a Spectrum Health patient?
 Follow these simple steps:

 Frequently Asked Questions

-Yes, maternity patients in the hospital are a special circumstance and one visitor is allowed to be with them in the hospital for vaginal or c-section deliveries.
+Yes, two visitors are allowed to be with maternity patients in the hospital for vaginal or c-section deliveries.

 Virtual Visits for Hospitalized Patients

 If your loved one is hospitalized at Spectrum Health, virtual visits create a secure connection complying with health care privacy regulations, during your established visit time.
 Virtual visits, made possible through creative problem-solving and donated technology, have lifted the spirits of family members separated by illness during the COVID-19 pandemic.
 This option is offered to the patient’s identified emergency contact, shortly after a patient is admitted.

 We know this is difficult for everyone involved, and we want to be sure there are ways for you to stay connected with your loved ones.
 Many phones, tablets and computers have free and easy ways to communicate with your friends and family via video, voice or text.
 We encourage you to use digital resources to connect with your loved ones in the hospital and to assist them in their care.
 Below are free resources:

 Text, Phone and Video Chats